- Organized in 1904

 Arts – The GFWC Arts Department provides a framework for club women to pursue a variety of artistic interests which educate their communities about the important role art plays in our lives.
 Abby Lorenz and Joy Allen

 Education – The GFWC Education Department encourages club women to create learning opportunities for our members and our communities, to support local libraries and continue the pursuit of lifelong learning.
 Ginny Lockman and Jeanie Matkin

 Home Life – the GFWC Home Life Department is a compilation of programs geared to acquaint members with contemporary issues from social security information to women’s health programs.
 Sue Atherton and Karen Merz

 Public Issues – The aim of the GFWC Public Affairs Department is to heighten community awareness of critical issues as violence prevention, community safety, citizen responsibilities and the importance of community partnerships.
-Christine Howard
+Jean Miller and Fran Wolf

 Special Projects and Standing Committees – The GFWC Special Projects & Standing Committees are a collection of unique GFWC entities.
 WCP Members